Panthers hire Frank Reich over Steve Wilks as head coach

 Before joining the Colts, Reich worked two years as the offensive coordinator for the Philadelphia Eagles, helping them win the Super Bowl in his second season under head coach Doug Pederson.

-NFL analyst and former Panthers general manager Bill Polian, who brought Reich with him from Buffalo to Carolina in 1995 to help mentor first-round draft pick Kerry Collins and provide quarterback stability, called Reich “as fine of a person as you’ll ever meet” and a head coach with “a great football mind.”
+NFL analyst and former Panthers general manager Bill Polian, who brought Reich with him from Buffalo to Carolina in 1995 called Reich “as fine of a person as you’ll ever meet” and a head coach with “a great football mind.”

 “He’s inspirational when he needs to be,” Polian said.
-“And he’s very rationale and honest and straightforward with his players.”
+“And he’s very rational and honest and straightforward with his players.”

 Wilks, who is Black, was already part of a lawsuit that included Brian Flores alleging racist hiring practices by the NFL.